 Stephen Bull, historian

-British forces used the older Hotchkiss Mk I and the heavy and unwieldy Vickers Mk I, before adopting the more efficient Lewis gun in 1915.
-These guns were capable of firing up to 500 rounds per minute – but they were cumbersome, very heavy (often more than 50 kilograms) and required at least three well-trained men to set up and operate effectively.
-Their rapid rate of fire caused machine-guns to quickly overheat, requiring elaborate water and air-based cooling systems to prevent them from jamming or exploding.
+At the outbreak of war Germany had the upper hand in both the quality and quantity of machine guns.
+The German army had more than 10,000 units in 1914, while the British and French had fewer than 1,000 each.
+Machine guns of the time were capable of firing up to 500 rounds per minute – but they were cumbersome, very heavy (often more than 50 kilograms) and required at least three well trained men to set up and operate effectively.
+Their rapid rate of fire also caused machine guns to quickly overheat, requiring elaborate water and air-based cooling systems to prevent them from jamming or exploding.

 “Few technical developments had quite the impact of the machine gun on the Western Front during the First World War.
 The German army’s Maxim guns effectively ended an entire, attrition-based, strategy of military campaigning, although it took the best part of the war for the allied generals to realise this.”